HenrikGr/oauth-service/docs/overview.md

 changing the third party's password.

-- Compromise of any third-party application results in compromise of the end-user's password and all of the data protected by that password.
+- Compromise of any third-party application results in compromise of the end-user password and all the data protected by that password.

 OAuth addresses these issues by introducing an authorization layer